ghc-proposals/ghc-proposals/proposals/0000-unsaturated-type-families.rst

     more polymorphism, since an arrow that users expect to be unmatchable is safe to generalise.

+    Furthermore, making the decision to default to unmatchable arrows will allow for a much cleaner transition for promoting term-level higher-order functions to replace type families, since these functions already take unmatchable arguments.

     The exact defaulting strategy is a minor implementation detail of the current proposal that has a major impact on ergonomics, and the decision should be made based on whether we want to favour backwards or forward compatibility.